marcoagbarreto/pressingClicks/README.md

 # pressingClicks
-This is a program to press clicks given an input routine.
+This is a program to press clicks given an input routine and loops through.

 * Download the latest release of [pressingClicks.exe](https://github.com/marcoagbarreto/pressingClicks/releases/download/v0.1.0/pressingClicks.exe)

 ## Example

 1. Run ```pressingClicks.exe``` or ```pressingClicks.py```
-2. Input delay and intervals for clicks and routines
+2. Input delay and intervals for clicks and routines.
 3. Start clicking the routine actions.
 Once done click the middle button to save.
-3. Make focus on the desired app.
+4. Make focus on the desired app.
-4. Press ```[F12]``` to run the program.
+5. Press ```[F12]``` to run the program.
-5. Profit.
+6. Profit.
-6. Restart the program with ```[Esc]```
+7. Restart the program with ```[Esc]```

 ![example](example.gif)

 ## Code Usage

-clone the repository (no installation required, source files are sufficient):
+Clone the repository (no installation required, source files are sufficient):

     https://github.com/marcoagbarreto/pressingClicks.git